 And that’s a profit of $79,900.
 Really!

-Internet discussions about this Flood House episode show the property address and say this house actually sold on August 9, 2011 for $275,000.
+Internet discussions about the Flipping Vegas: Flood House episode show the property address and say this house actually sold on August 9, 2011 for $275,000.

 How do the numbers really add up?